Bangladesh seeks Malaysia’s support to set up halal industrial park

 The Malaysian delegation was led by Datin Paduka Hajah Hakimah binti Mohd Yusoff, coordinator of halal affairs under the Malaysian prime minister's department.
 Among those present were Sirajuddin Bin Suhaimee, director general of the Department of Islamic Development Malaysia (JAKIM), and Hairol Ariffein Sahari, chief executive officer of the Halal Development Corporation (HDC).

+Sirajuddin Bin Suhaimee said Malaysia would soon send a team to Bangladesh to assess the country's needs.

-The meeting was also attended by Foreign Adviser Md Touhid Hossain, Law Adviser Asif Nazrul, Energy Adviser Fouzul Kabir Khan, Chief Adviser's Special Envoy Lutfey Siddiqi, and Senior Secretary for SDG Affairs Lamiya Morshed.
+Foreign Adviser Md Touhid Hossain; Law Adviser Asif Nazrul; Energy Adviser Fouzul Kabir Khan; Chief Adviser's Special Envoy Lutfey Siddiqi; and Senior Secretary for SDG Affairs Lamiya Morshed, also attended the meeting.

 Comments